akuntaniguchi/Weather_Map/README.md

 ### Prerequisites

-This project requires the the following tools to be installed before it can be sucessfully built.
+This project requires the the following tools to be installed before it can be successfully built.

 | Dependency | Version    |
 |------------|------------|